Robert-van-Engelen/Forth500/manual.md

     $ bin2wav --pc=E500 --type=bin -dINV FLOATEXT.FTH
     $ afplay FLOATEXT.wav

-The `afplay` plays the wav file.
-Use maximum volume or close to maximum to avoid distortion.
+The `afplay` command plays the wav file.
+Use maximum volume to play the wav file or close to maximum to avoid distortion.
 If `-dINV` does not transfer the file, then try `-dMAX`.

 To list files on the current drive: